Vermont Minimum Wage

 As of January 1, 2021, minimum wage in Vermont is $11.75 per hour, up from $10.96 per hour in 2020.Update

 Vermont is one of 45 states that have enacted minimum wage laws.
 Vermont minimum wage law applies to businesses with 2 or more employees.
-The minimum wage in Vermont is $1.48 greater than the current Federal minimum wage rate of $7.25.
+The minimum wage in Vermont is $4.50 greater than the current Federal minimum wage rate of $7.25.

-In 2014, Vermont adopted as series of future scheduled minimum wage increases: to $9.15 on January 1, 2015, to $9.60 on January 1, 2016, to $10.00 on January 1, 2017, and to $10.50 on January 1, 2018.
-Subsequently, starting in 2019, the Vermont minimum wage will be increased by the smaller of five percent or the percentage increase of the Consumer Price Index.
+For example, in 2014, Vermont adopted as series of future scheduled minimum wage increases: to $9.15 on January 1, 2015, to $9.60 on January 1, 2016, to $10.00 on January 1, 2017, and to $10.50 on January 1, 2018.
+Subsequently, starting in 2019, the Vermont minimum wage was to be increased by the smaller of five percent or the percentage increase of the Consumer Price Index.

 Please realize that the Vermont minimum wages cited above may have changed since we posted this minimum wage information.
 State minimum wages can change because new laws are enacted or because old laws contained scheduled increases.
 You should also be aware that state law often exempts particular company types, occupations and industries.
 To get the latest minimum wages for Vermont, visit www.dol.gov.